mcore1976/ledbanner/README.md

 # ledbanner

-Simple ATTINY85 and daisy chained LED modules MAX7219 based LED banner / LED ticker with scrolling text
+Simple ATTINY85 / ATMEGA328 + daisy chained LED modules MAX7219 based LED banner / LED ticker with scrolling text

 There is also ATTINY13 version working with only 1024 bytes of FLASH and 64 bytes of RAM !